Is Geometry Enough for Matching in Visual Localization?: Geometric-Only Matching

-\PAR{BPnPNet in a Nutshell.} To the best of our knowledge, BPnPNet~\cite{Campbell2020ECCV} is the first step towards establishing correspondence between the query keypoints and 3D point cloud in the absence of visual descriptors. \newtext{It} proposes an end-to-end trainable, differentiable matcher that performs 2D \newtext{to} 3D cross domain matching without relying on appearance information.
-While this is a step in the right direction, we \newtext{show in \cref{sec:exp-ablations}} that it does not transfer to real-world visual localization scenarios where outliers, \ie, points without a match, are pervasive.
-Direct 2D-3D matching of sparse keypoints is a challenging problem due to low amount of discriminative data, \ie, points no longer have a local visual appearance, and its cross-domain nature.
+\PAR{BPnPNet in a Nutshell.} BPnPNet~\cite{Campbell2020ECCV} made great progress towards establishing correspondence between the query keypoints and 3D point cloud in the absence of visual descriptors. \newtext{It} proposes an end-to-end trainable, differentiable matcher that performs 2D \newtext{to} 3D cross modal matching without relying on appearance information.
+While this is a step in the right direction, we \newtext{show in ~\cref{sec:exp-ablations}} that it does not scale to the real-world visual localization scenarios where outliers, \ie points without a match, are pervasive.
+Direct 2D-3D matching of sparse keypoints is a challenging problem due to low amount of discriminative data, \ie points no longer have a local visual appearance, and its cross-modal nature.
 In a nutshell, BPnPNet (i) encodes points to obtain per point features, (ii) establishes matches using the Sinkhorn algorithm~\cite{Cuturi2013NIPS,Sinkhorn1967PJM}, \newtext{which finds the optimal assignment between geometrical features,} and finally, (iii) leverages a differentiable PnP solver that imposes an additional pose supervision on the network.
 In the following, we build on the observation that the lightweight geometric feature encoder does not possess the necessary representational power to produce features that generalize simultaneously to situations with and without outliers.